 Go at your own pace

-"A year in, we are all too familiar with second wave threats and even as vaccinations are starting, new mutations [may occur] and the ongoing rollout is still set to continue for at least another year – we're not promised the same safety as a world without COVID that we would wish to return to," says Dr Svirydzenka.
-She advises taking these changes and opportunities at your own speed and ignoring any pressures from friends and family who may be going at a quicker pace.
+"By this point, we're all too familiar with threats of a 'new wave' and even as vaccinations have been rolled out, further mutations may occur – we're not promised the same safety as a world without COVID that we would wish to return to," says Dr Svirydzenka.
+She advises taking these rule changes and opportunities at your own speed, and ignoring any pressure from those around you who may be going at a quicker pace.

 Avoid making comparisons